El Paso 311 Contact Center Transitions to DATAMARK

 How can a company successfully transition Contact Center operations from one service provider to another within 30 days?
-El Paso 311 challenges DATAMARK to operate, manage and staff their Contact Center while performing seamless transition from the previous service provider.
+El Paso 311 challenges DATAMARK to operate, manage and staff its contact center while performing seamless transition from the previous service provider.

 El Paso 311, or EP311, is the City of El Paso’s 311 program.
 It is a non-emergency hotline that enables the 685,000 citizens of the City of El Paso to report problems, ask questions and get information about the community.
-By calling El Paso 311 for non-emergencies, you avoid tying up emergency hotlines or going through frustrating municipal channels.
+Callers to El Paso 311 for non-emergencies avoid tying up emergency hotlines or going through frustrating municipal channels.
 Once you log your request or question, the 311 customer service team can schedule tasks or provide information for more than 20 city departments.

 Assuming the operation of the City of El Paso 311 Contact Center within 30 days is no easy feat.
 DATAMARK experts had to come up with a plan quickly.

-It would be incredibly difficult to hire and train over forty new managers and agents to properly staff El Paso 311 within thirty days.
+It would be incredibly difficult to hire and train more than 40 new managers and agents to properly staff El Paso 311 within 30 days.
 DATAMARK proposes a creative approach to solve this staffing problem.
 They would create a structured plan to rehire as many of the outgoing service provider’s Contact Center supervisors and staff as possible.
 This would allow them to retain experienced subject matter experts (SMEs) and agents.
 In doing so, they could maintain service continuity and a high quality of customer care.

 Now for the second issue, DATAMARK would have to do some research to seek out opportunities to improve working conditions and employee satisfaction.
 They put together a team of Contact Center experts including business engineers, project managers and transition managers.
 Then, they analyzed the transition, determining what would need to be done in order to deliver operational excellence while improving working conditions and employee satisfaction.
 They also sought ways to improve contact center data collection, reporting and analysis.

 DATAMARK successfully took over operations of the 311 Contact Center within the 30-day time frame required by the City of El Paso.
-They transitioned without any significant drop in service levels during the changeover.
+The transition took place without any significant drop in service levels during the changeover.
 Transition managers delivered continued updates to city departments that rely on the 311 Contact Center for customer service.
 DATAMARK developed an easy-to-understand dashboard of metrics and key performance indicators to share with city managers overseeing operations.